You might sometimes hear certain dog owners say: “My dog is so embarrassing. Every time we meet a black person in the street, he growls at them”.

 On the other hand, due to their own negative experiences, the dog could have linked a particular kind of person to their own traumatic events.
 For instance, a dog could be aggressive towards all bald men because he was once beaten by a bald man.

-He could equally seem to hate firemen, police officers and postmen because he was never introduced to people in uniform during his early period of socialisation.
+The dog could equally seem to ‘hate’ firemen, police officers and postmen because he was never introduced to people in uniform during his early period of socialisation.